 With this permission, a member can access the Manage documents menu to view the documents created from each template, approve documents requested to be voided, or permanently remove documents from the system.
 Note that the document management permission can be set for each separate template.

 eformsign Usage Flow¶

-To use eformsign, you can either upload a PDF file onto eformsign and create an electronic form online, or create a form using Microsoft Word, Excel, or PowerPoint and then upload it to eformsign.
+To use eformsign, you can either upload a file onto eformsign and create an electronic form online, or create a form using Microsoft Word, Excel, or PowerPoint and then upload it to eformsign.

 New from my file¶